FrankOyugi/Phase-4-Project/README.md

 <img src='https://github.com/FrankOyugi/Phase-4-Project/blob/main/Images/Oahu.jpg?raw=true'>

 ## Overview
-The real estate market in the United States offers a wide range of housing options but there’s little knowledge on how to value them to guide buyers and sellers.It is therefore a huge advantage to know which properties will provide a substantial Return On Investment(ROI) and which properties will most likely bring losses before making a decision on the property to buy.By using technical machine learning techniques,time seriesmodels can be built and analysed using historical information and thereafter,forecasting can be possible.
+The real estate market in the United States offers a wide range of housing options but there’s little knowledge on how to value them to guide buyers and sellers.It is therefore a huge advantage to know which properties will provide a substantial Return On Investment(ROI) and which properties will most likely bring losses before making a decision on the property to buy.By using technical machine learning techniques,time series models can be built and analysed using historical information and thereafter,forecasting can be possible.

 ## Problem Statement
 Housing You Too Ltd, a consulting and real estate firm, has been approached by a client eager to invest in properties with the goal of achieving the highest possible Return on Investment (ROI).
 The client is looking for our expert guidance to identify the top 5 zip codes that promise the best ROI.
 Recognizing the complexity and layered nature of this question, we are committed to providing a thorough and data-driven analysis.
 To achieve this, we will utilize the extensive Zillow dataset, which contains historical real estate data.
 By analyzing trends, property values, and other key metrics, we aim to deliver the most accurate and insightful recommendations to guide our client's investment decisions for maximum profitability.